docsforadobe/after-effects-plugin-guide/docs/effect-details/interaction-callback-functions.rst

 Regardless of whether the layer in and out point have been trimmed, you will get valid frames from the start of the source footage to the end, and then transparent before and after that.

 Layer params with a lower frame rate than the composition in which they're checked out are only refreshed as often as necessitated by the lower frame rate.

-A 10fps layer checked out in a 30fps composition will only need to be refreshed every third frame. if your effect wants to change it's output every frame despite the static input layer, you'd need to set `PF_Outflag_NON_PARAM_VARY <#_bookmark152>`__.
+A 10fps layer checked out in a 30fps composition will only need to be refreshed every third frame. if your effect wants to change it's output every frame despite the static input layer, you'd need to set :ref:`PF_Outflag_NON_PARAM_VARY <effect-basics/PF_OutData.PF_OutFlags>`.

 When an effect checks out a continuously-rasterized Adobe Illustrator layer, After Effects renders the Illustrator layer with geometrics applied, in a composition-sized buffer.